 Fly Mask Buying Guide

-If the flies and midges irritate your horse’s ears, go for a design with ear protection.
+If the flies and midges really irritate your horse’s ears or worse still the midges bit them, go for a design with ear protection.
 The “ears” tend to be made from a much softer and lighter mesh material than main mask for comfort and to ensure movement of the ears is not restricted.

 If you want a mask that won’t rub your horse’s face, go for one that is trimmed with a soft fleece as this is specifically included to eliminate rubbing.
 This is great on one hand but not so on the other as it causes the horse to sweat around its ears and around the nose area.

-If you want a mask that doesn’t rub your horse’s eyes, choose a mask that is “structured”, i.e. that has a band to hold the mesh away from your horse’s eyes, or one that is made of mesh firm enough to hold its shape.
+If you want a mask that doesn’t rub your horse’s eyes, choose a mask that is “sculpted”, i.e. that has a band to hold the mesh away from your horse’s eyes, or one that is made of mesh firm enough to hold its shape.

 If you want to protect your horse’s face from sunburn, look for a fly mask that offers good UV protection.
-These too come with and without “ears”.

-What else do I need to look out for?
+What else do I need to think about?